 Have you ever heard about radon before?
 Until they buy a home, most people have never even heard about it!
 Did you know that exposure to radon is the leading cause of lung cancer for non-smokers?
 Radon is also the second leading cause of lung cancer for smokers in the United States.
 According to the Environmental Protection Agency (EPA), more than 20,000 deaths are contributed to radon each year throughout the United States.

 Your home should be a safe place to live – free from any threats such as radon, that endanger your everyday way of life.
-When you or a family member inhales radon, radioactive particles from the toxic gas can get inside your lungs.
+The ugly truth about radon is that when someone inhales radon, radioactive particles can get inside the lungs.
 As these radioactive particles break down inside your lungs, the risk of lung cancer begins to increase, taking years before any health problems appear.

 What is radon?